 “Oh, yes, one more thing, Chauncey.
 I hope you won’t mind … but they will have to search you personally as well.
 Nowadays, no one in close proximity to the President is allowed to have any sharp objects on his person — so don’t show them your mind, Chauncey, they may take it away from you!
 See you soon, my friend!”
 He hung up.

 The novel was also made into a film with the same simple style as the book, giving you a second opportunity to practice your English listening skills:

 Heating & Cooling: 52 Micro-Memoirs | Beth Ann Fennelly

-A nice little book for readers who enjoy stories about real life, Heating & Cooling is a collection of super-short personal memories (called memoirs in book form) by the American poet Beth Ann Fennelly.
+For readers who enjoy stories about real life, Heating & Cooling is a nice little collection of personal memories (called memoirs in book form) by the poet Beth Ann Fennelly.

 At 111 pages, her memoirs range in length from ten words to three pages and cover a variety of ‘adult’ topics, like married life and social interaction.

 In every book my husband’s written, a character named Colin suffers a horrible death.
 This is because my boyfriend before I met my husband was named Colin.
 In addition to being named Colin, he was Scottish, and an architect.
 So you understand my husband’s feelings of inadequacy.
 My husband cannot build a tall building of many stories.
 He can only build a story, and then push Colin out of it.

 Small Talk at Evanston General

 And what is it you do? he asked, after a moment of silence.
 My mother was in the bathroom exchanging her dress for the cotton gown.